Should Sixers consider experienced, streaky Mays in Round 2? originally appeared on NBC Sports Philadelphia

 For the Sixers, who are looking for depth on their bench, Mays could help round out the shooting role for the reserves and provide a spark with his threes.
 I would envision him getting his fair share of playing time at the G-League level.
 This would enable him to learn on the fly and be a call-up for the team to see how he's developed.

 His versatility to play both guard positions is also helpful for most teams, including the Sixers, who value players who can play different positions and in a variety of schemes.
-Mays is a likely mid-second round pick, a spot where the Sixers have two selections currently with the 49th and 59th picks.
+Mays is a likely mid-second round pick, and the Sixers have picks No. 49 and 58.